nickives/MaMuMi/README.md

 ```

 It is advised to use the class constructors to populate the required members.
 These are documented.
 Journey has add/remove point methods to further populate the journey.

+# Populate Journeys
+`/journeys/insert-random/{number}` will insert a random amount of random journeys with random points.